seecloud/docs/docs/quickstart.rst

      sudo apt-get install gnupg qemu-kvm

 #.
-Install packer by downloading the pre-built binary file from the offical
+Install packer by downloading the pre-built binary file from the official
-   web-site:
+   website:

    #.
 Download the ``.zip`` archive: